Dovetail Carpentry

 CANCELLATION

-Course fees, minus a $50 cancellation fee, will be refunded if cancellation is made prior to 30 days before the start of the workshop.
-Fees are nonrefundable if cancellation is made within 30 days of the start of the workshop.
-In the event that the Timber Skills course is canceled due to public health concerns, full refunds will be issued for the course tuition.
+Course fees, minus a $50 cancellation fee, will be refunded if cancellation is made prior to 30 days before the start of the course.
+Fees are nonrefundable if cancellation is made within 30 days of the start of the course.
+In the event that the Work Skills Course is canceled by the Foundation due to public health concerns, full refunds will be issued for the course tuition.

-For questions or additional information, please feel free to reach out to info@redantspantsfoundation.org.
+For questions or additional information, please feel free to contact us.

 Mary Webb